 - 1.5 quart [1.5 lt] milk (see notes)

 - ¼ teaspoon of grated nutmeg

-- Mix water and oatmeal and blend until the oatmeal is nearly dissolved.
+- Mix water and oatmeal and blend (in a blender) until the oatmeal is nearly dissolved.
 Strain and discard the solids.

 - In a 2 quart [2 lt] pot mix with the remaining ingredients.
 Heat over medium heat, stir constantly.